-I’m a writer.
-I was editor of AOL’s TV Squad (now HuffPo TV) and a staff writer for some of their other sites: Cinematical (now Moviefone), Slashfood (now HuffPo Food), and Adjab (now gone).
-I’ve written for USA Today, Esquire, New York’s Vulture.com, Salon, The Boston Herald, Paleofuture, McSweeneys.net, Playboy’s The Smoking Jacket, Slacktory, CliqueClack, The Black Table, Ironminds, and other places.
-Wrote a music column for several local papers in the 80s and was then a columnist for Cape Ann Weekly in the 90s and an editor at Tripod.
+I was editor of AOL/Weblog Inc.’s TV Squad (now HuffPo TV) and a staff writer for Cinematical (now Moviefone), Slashfood (now HuffPo Food), and Adjab (now gone).
+I’ve written for USA Today, Salon, McSweeneys.net, Playboy’s The Smoking Jacket, The Black Table, Ironminds, The Boston Herald, and more.
+I wrote a music column for a local newspaper chain in the late 80s, and in the 90s was a columnist for Cape Ann Weekly and a community editor at Tripod.

-With the help of friends I published the homemade music zine RPM from 1990-92.
-I also published the monthly TV zine Channel Surfer Journal from 1995-2000.
+With the help of friends I published the music zine RPM from 1990-92.
+I also published the TV zine Channel Surfer Journal from 1995-2000.

-The essay collection Book, with Words and Pages was released in 2003.
+I self-published the essay collection Book, with Words and Pages in 2003.

-You may have seen/heard me on PBS, FX, and MSNBC or on several podcasts.
+You may have seen/heard me on WGBH, FX’s Breakfast Time, MSNBC or on several podcasts.

-Ex-advertising and marketing guy, ex-college radio DJ, ex-restaurant worker.
+Ex-advertising and sales guy, ex-college radio DJ, ex-cook/waiter/bartender.

-I launched this site in 1996, which makes me feel old.
+I launched this site in 1996.
 Back then we called them “online journals.”

-Thumbs down: warm weather, football, reality television, texting, people who don’t say thank you, the closing of bookstores, Black Friday sales, most seafood, Dr. Phil
+Thumbs down: warm weather, football, reality television, texting, people who don’t say thank you, dark beer, the closing of bookstores, Black Friday sales, most seafood, Dr. Phil

 Interviews: I’m available for interviews via phone, e-mail, or in person if you’re close enough.

 Appearances: I’m available to talk about pop culture, media, TV, advertising, writing, the history of the web, and what the best frozen pizza is.
 E-mail me with details about your organization or event.